📥

 • Deposition file list

-• Field names and data types - basic submission
+• Field names and data types - minimal data submission

 • ACTION_TYPE valid names